 Even if you consider your relationship rock-solid, chances are there's something your partner does that ticks you off.
 Maybe they're always late to meet up with you, even on important dates.
 Perhaps they don't bother helping you schedule the dog walker.
-The way they sigh when you ask them to do you a favor might be the thing that sets you off.
+The way they sigh when you ask them to do you a favour might be the thing that sets you off.
 These grievances are normal in a relationship, and they can even be healthy — if you talk about them the right way.

 In a lecture about love in the modern age, author Alain de Botton explains why it's helpful to critique our romantic partners.
 "Mothers and friends don't care enough, and don't have to deal with you all the time," he says.
 "They don't give you the vital feedback that only a lover deep in a relationship or marriage would tell you."
 Even though we should be communicating when we want our partner to do something differently, we often just do a lousy job of delivering the criticism.
 "We don't know how to educate, because we think education is a breach of love, rather than the beginning," he says.

-There are a few reasons why people tend to be critical, says Jessica Higgins, PhD, LPC, a relationship coach and host of the podcast, Empowered Relationship.
-You might have parents who nit-picked your behavior, or were raised in a very critical environment, for example.
+There are a few reasons why people tend to be critical, says Jessica Higgins, PhD, PsyD, LPC, a relationship coach and host of the podcast, Empowered Relationship.
+You might have parents who nit-picked your behaviour, or were raised in a very critical environment, for example.
 Maybe you're hard on yourself, too.
 "People tend to feel some level of angst or anxiety, and they don't know how to manage it, so their strategy is to control their external environment," she says.
 For these perfectionist types, their logic in a relationship is, If I could get you to be different, I would feel better, she says.

 The problem with that is we're often missing the point.
 "A lot of people express criticism because they feel a vague sense of discomfort or displeasure, but the thing they complain about is rarely what’s really causing the dissatisfaction," says David Ludden, PhD, a psychology professor who focuses on the psychology of language.
 Even though you might pick a fight about the way your partner put away the laundry, for example, it's not really about the laundry.
 "That’s what they’re focusing their attention on, because even they don’t know for sure what’s bothering them," Dr. Ludden says.